 For cases f, g, i and j in clause 5.6.1.1, the UE shall send an EXTENDED SERVICE REQUEST message, start T3417 and enter the state EMM-SERVICE-REQUEST-INITIATED.

+For case o in clause 5.6.1.1, when the UE wants to remove the paging restriction and then release the NAS signalling connection, the UE shall send an EXTENDED SERVICE REQUEST message with Service type set to "packet services via S1"and set Request type to "NAS signalling connection release" in the UE request type IE. The UE shall start T3417 and enter the state EMM-SERVICE-REQUEST-INITIATED.
+The UE shall not include the Paging restriction IE in the EXTENDED SERVICE REQUEST message.

 For cases p and q in clause 5.6.1.1, the UE shall send an EXTENDED SERVICE REQUEST message,

 - for case p in clause 5.6.1.1, set Request type to "NAS signalling connection release" in the UE request type IE and Service type to "packet services via S1"; or